 Doctoral Course Studies

 Training female specialists with executive ability

-The objective of this graduate school is to train specialist female human resources that have high-level research experience and excellent executive ability, based on the viewpoint that proactively utilizing the female perspective and vitality is essential in seeing the future of the world and the earth through regional daily life, in order to overcome a variety of issues.
+The objective of this graduate school is to train specialist female human resources that have high-level research experience and excellent executive ability, based on the viewpoint that proactively utilizing the female perspective and vitality is essential in seeing the future of the world and the earth through regional daily life, to overcome a variety of issues.

 "Modern Society Studies" Surpassing the Framework of Individual Sciences